 - First review the area to be irrigated and then make a drawing of the garden or site with your preferred layout.

-- To automate the drip system, install one of our hose-end timers (not included) before the backflow device.
+- To automate the drip system, install one of DIG's hose end timers (not included) before the backflow device.

 - Lay the drip tubing per your drawing and secure the drip tubing to the ground using the stakes provided.